poojasingh09/2024_singh_transcriptomeanalysis_pipeline/README.md

 # 2024_singh_transcriptomeanalysis_pipeline
 # pooja.singh09@gmail.com

-This is a set of scripts used to analyse transcriptome data from ~500 mRNAseq samples across multiple species and radiations for cichlid fishes from the East African Great lakes.
+This is a set of scripts used to analyse transcriptome data from hundreds of mRNAseq samples across multiple species and radiations for cichlid fishes from the East African Great lakes.
 The analysis leverages short-read mRNA-seq to assemble a super-annotation of gene isoforms that can be used to conduct differential splicing analysis at the isoform level.